catherineloesch/project4-react-frontend/README.md

 ### Development: day 3 - 02/06/2023

-I did some reading on useContext as I wanted to use it to keep track of whether a user is logged in or not nad if a user is logged in, I wanted the data of that user to be accessible across all the different react components

-created a new file called LoginContext
+On the third day of development, I did some research on useContext hook in React, as I wanted to use it to keep track of whether a user is logged in or not and if a user is logged in, I wanted the data of that user to be accessible across all the different React components.
+To do this, I first created a new file called LoginContext.js with the following lines:

 ```JavaScript
 import { createContext } from "react";